-Litigation is a system of rules and limitations, while mediation is a means of communication.
+Mediation is a means of communication.
 It’s a tool for resolving disputes.

-If the dispute is not settled prior to a trial, the parties proceed to a trial where both lawyers present evidence for their clients in a systematic, prescribed manner.
-Both sides are “heard” by a judge or jury, witnesses are questioned, again, within a very strict framework, and then a decision is made that binds both parties.
-This system is tried and true, and is recognized as the primary method to settle disputes.
+“Litigation” is the system by which one party sues another party for a wrong done or over a dispute that has arisen.
+It is a system of rules and limitations.
+Most people need a lawyer to help navigate through those rules and ultimately to present evidence at a trial in a systematic, prescribed manner.
+The result is a decision by a judge or jury that binds the parties.
+This system is tried and true, and is recognized as the formal method to settle disputes.
 Litigation has value, and will remain a necessary system, but it is not the only way.

 Mediation is not a system of document filings, responses or discovery or court appearances.
-Nor does it require a long wait or high costs.
+It does not require a long wait or high costs.
 Instead, mediation is a less formal, flexible and civil method of communication used to resolve a dispute with another party.
 The process itself can be tailored to fit individual needs, but usually involves the parties meeting together with a mediator in a neutral setting.
 It is most effective for those parties who genuinely want to resolve a dispute.

-Most mediations result in resolution; those that don’t usually advance the process and result in timely resolutions prior to trial.
+Most mediations result in resolution.
+Those that don’t usually advance the process and result in timely resolutions prior to trial.
 All save money, clarify issues, simplify complexities and improve communication.

 Why choose mediation?

 Mediation also allows parties to preserve important relationships.
-Whether your dispute is with a valuable client, a supplier, a family member, or a close neighbor, disputes can be settled in a manner that keeps relationships intact.
+Whether your dispute is with a valuable client, a supplier, a family member, or a close neighbour, disputes can be settled in a manner that keeps relationships intact.

 Litigation still optional?